 So you are getting ready to start renovating your home.
 Congratulations!
 Once the plans are set, colour scheme chosen, and every other detail for your renovation laid out, it's time to think about the security of your home's security measures during the renovation project.
 Why?
 Soon there’ll be tradies, such as plumbers, electricians and carpenters coming and going into your home on a daily basis.
 Not to mention suppliers dropping off their deliveries too.
 With all this chaotic activity soon to appear, have you thought of how you will manage the security of your home?
-With so much going on, many homeowners may find it difficult keeping an eye on the work and their belongings at the same time.
+With so much going on, many homeowners may find it difficult keeping an eye on the work, their family and their belongings at the same time.
 This can quickly turn into a security issue.

 Secure Your World has identified three key tips that will help new homeowners and tenured ones alike safeguard their property and possessions during any home renovation project, big or small.

 Tip 1: Secure Your Belongings.

 So, how do you protect your home during a remodelling?
 Protecting your belongings does a few things.
 It keeps them out of reach from potential thieves and it protects them from the dust or damage that might have occurred during the home renovation project.
 Here are three options that you can use to secure your belongings.

 Home security falls into two categories, surveillance and lighting.
 Installing cameras on your property allows you to check in on how the renovations are progressing during the day.
 At night, it can pick up any unwanted activity.
 By displaying signage, it can also act as a huge deterrence to any unwanted guests craving to grab a ‘freebie’ in the first place.
 A good idea is to install cameras both on the inside and outside of the property.

 This is also a good time to review your motion sensor outdoor lighting.
 Make sure that it lights up areas such as driveways, paths, entrances and the backyard area.
 Thieves prefer to scope out homes in the cover of darkness, so light it all up.